 At age 13 Olga and her mother made a trip to Moscow.
 There she was spotted by an agent, who approached her at a subway station and offered her a job as a model.
 Initially Olga’s mother was suspicious, but she checked the agent’s credentials and eventually allowed Olga to accept training as a model in Moscow, which turned out to be a good career choice.

 By age 16 she was ready for the next step.
 She moved to Paris, learned French in six months and was signed by the Madison agency.
 At age 18 she appeared on the cover of Glamour, and in short order graced the covers of Elle, Madame Figaro, Marie Claire, and Vogue.
 She also became the face of Lejaby lingerie, Bebe clothing, Clarins and Helena Rubinstein cosmetic companies.

 In 1999 Olga married French photographer Cedric Van Mol, but divorced him 3-1/2 years later.
 One day Olga presented herself to an acting agency.
 Eventually she swapped the catwalk for the movie screen, and her acting career took off.
-In 2005 she made her film debut as “Iris”, a sensual beauty, in The Ring Finger (2005), by director Diane Bertrand.
+In 2005 she made her film debut as “Iris” in The Ring Finger (2005), by director Diane Bertrand.